+"Our market share is so small.
+Our existing customers are leaving us and they buy market leader brand.
+We also have difficulty attracting new customers as the market leader products are more attractive" (Service partner L).
 Consequently, the non market leader players have only a few service partners and that's not enough to fulfil the availability of official service partners needed in the market.
 They know that their customers are not happy with the situation.

 Table 2.
-Summary of the drivers and barriers to meet product-oriented PSS implementation and the solution to overcome the
+Summary of the drivers and barriers to meet product-oriented PSS implementation and the solution to overcome the barriers

 Stake holders Key criteria of PSS implementation Drivers to meet sustainability Barriers to meet sustainability Government policy to overcome the barriers [32] Manufacturers Waste management Lean manufacturing practice.
 Pull production implementation using Kanban card. - General policies: • Guideline good practices to businesses for keeping Decreasing the hazardous material uses Responsibility to follow the Indonesian government regulations to the environmental safety.
 Responsibility to the environmental sustainability.
 The alternative greener materials are more expensive.
-No incentive received from the government. safety environment cost: pollution chataxes and fiscal infor pollution reductions.
-Applying extended. safety environment. • Applying environmental cost: pollution charges, taxes and fiscal incentive for pollution reduction. • Applying extended producer responsibility Design for disassembly and increase the recyclable materials Create modular design that increase the utilization of used components.
+No incentive received from the government. safety environment.
+Applying environmental cost: pollution charges, taxes and fiscal incentive for pollution reduction.
+Applying extended Design for disassembly and increase the recyclable materials Create modular design that increase the utilization of used components.
 Responsibility to the environmental sustainability.
 Pressure from government and market.
 Economic interest conflict as a manufacturer who produce products and make profit from them.
-No incentive received from the government. programmes.
-These programmes encourage the manufacturers for taking responsibilities on their Enc Of Life (EOL).
-The solutions to these problems related to the product take- back, recovery.
-Take back and recycling policy To control the products' second market price.
+No incentive received from the government. producer responsibility programmes.
+These programmes encourage the manufacturers for taking responsibilities on their End Of Life (EOL).
+The solutions to these problems related to the product take-back, recovery, refurbishment and recycling.
+Applying informative policies such as eco- labelling, consumer advices and campaign to inform customers about the efficient usage of the products.
+Adding and improving public transport and infrastructure to minimize the use of private vehicle Take back and recycling policy To control the products' second market price.
 Extending products' life span.
 Recycling procedures are relatively costly and infeasible for business.
 Lack of technology and external infrastructure for product collection and recycling.
 Difficult to control.
 Escalating the cost of labour for handling.
 Second-hand motorcycles are easy to sell.
-No incentive received. refurbishment and recycling. • Applying informative policies such as ecolabelling, consumer advices and campaign to inform customers about the efficient usage of the products. • Adding and improving public transport and infrastructure to minimize the use of private vehicle Main dealers and service partners Providing service, repair and maintenance Market pressure from customers who require integrated bundling of product and service.
+No incentive received.
+Main dealers and service partners Providing service, repair and maintenance Market pressure from customers who require integrated bundling of product and service.
 Improve relationship with customers.
 Capability to provide service, repair and maintenance.
 Responsibility to the environmental sustainability though maintenance that could prolong product' lifetime.
 Responsibility to extend motorcycle life span by maintenance.
 Economic motive to get more profit and market share.
 Service partners have less resources and capability to implement PSS such as difficulty accessing internet connection in remote areas.
 Ensuring the same standard of service among service partners is a challenge.
 Service partner refuse to put a new investment on new tools and service facilities.
 For a small market share companies, it is hard to attract new collaboration with new service partners.
-The product-oriented PSS-targeted policy including: Stimulating and supporting companies to develop the PSS-oriented solutions Supporting companies to overcome the barriers of developing the PSS Supporting the professionals to capable of designing, implementing and managing the PSS Giving the incentive to the development of project related to PSS eg. incentive for vehicle pooling that has Decreasing the hazardous material uses Responsibility to the sustainability of environmental safety.
-Pressure from government and market. - possibility to share a ride, internalised the external cost.
+The product-oriented PSS-targeted policy including: Stimulating and supporting companies to develop the PSS-oriented solutions Supporting companies to overcome the barriers of developing the PSS Supporting the professionals to capable of designing, implementing and managing the PSS Giving the incentive to the development of project related to PSS eg. incentive for vehicle Decreasing the hazardous material uses Responsibility to the sustainability of environmental safety.
+Pressure from government and market. - pooling that has possibility to share a ride, internalised the external cost.

-4..2.2 Limitation of manufacturer capability to handle both greener alternative material and product EOL
+4.2.2 Limitation of manufacturer capability to handle both greener alternative material and product EOL